rafael-santiago/zacarias/doc/BUILD.md

 First of all a mantra:

 >I do not provide signed drivers and I am not interested in doing it.
-If you want to doing so, go ahead but I will not endorse you.
+If you want to do so, go ahead but I will not endorse you.

 Until now (2021) ``FreeBSD`` is the only supported platform that does not offers those complications.
 Some ``Linux`` versions use ``UEFI`` boot in order to control which driver should really be loaded or not.
 Similarly